David C. Fields: Biography

 David C. Fields was born in 1937.
 He later joined the United States Foreign Service.
 On October 16, 1986, Fields was appointed as the United States Ambassador to the Central African Republic, and presented his credentials to Central African president André Kolingba on December 4, 1986.
 He left that post on October 3, 1989.
 On March 8, 1990, Fields was appointed as Director of the Office of Foreign Missions and assumed duty on March 12, 1990.
-On July 22, 1992, Fields left that position upon his appointment as United States Ambassador to the Marshall Islands on July 7, 1992.
+On July 22, 1992, he left that position upon his appointment as United States Ambassador to the Marshall Islands on July 7, 1992.
 Harry W. Porter III served as Acting Director of the Office of Foreign Missions from July 1992 to May 1993 until Eric J. Boswell assumed the office.

 On August 19, 1992, Fields presented his credentials to Marshallese president Amata Kabua and formally commenced his ambassadorship; he was succeeded by Joan M. Plaisted and left the post on May 15, 1995.

 David C. Fields currently resides in California.